We recently celebrated Vision Sunday at St. Paul’s.

 Daughters of the King

-OUR vision is to know Jesus Christ, to make him known to others, and to reflect God’s love throughout the world.
-Our daughters focus on prayer, service, and evangelism, and the recent inductees are excited to have their crosses and start this new journey.
-The Order of the Daughters of the King at St. Paul’s is led by Dawn Schaeperkoetter.
-Our meetings are the 3rd Sunday at 9 am in Skardon 7 if you would like to join us.
+Our vision is to know Jesus Christ, to make him known to others, and to reflect God’s love throughout the world.
+All Daughters focus on prayer, service, and evangelism.
+The recent inductees are excited to have their crosses and start this new journey.
+The Order of the Daughters of the King at St. Paul’s is led by Dawn Schaeperkoetter, President and Michelle Barnum, Vice President.
+Our meetings are on the 3rd Sunday, of the month, at 9 am in Skardon Hall, if you would like to join us.

 Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Series system.
 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.